 In other articles, I’ve talked extensively about neurofeedback therapy including LENS.
+But I wanted to describe LENS in more detail in this article as I have been getting more questions about this type of treatment.
 LENS is short for Low Energy Neurofeedback System.
 But how does LENS work and what does it treat?
 LENS neurofeedback is excellent for mind-body healing.
 It helps both physical issues such as migraines, autism, and post-concussion symptoms.
 But it can also help issues in the mind such as emotional trauma and post-traumatic stress disorder.
-In this article, I’d like to discuss how LENS works to help these conditions.

 How LENS Neurofeedback Works

-Generally, it takes 2-5 sessions to complete a map depending on the person.
+Typically, it takes 2-5 sessions to complete a map depending on the person.
 Some patients are more sensitive or reactive and benefit from fewer points over time.
+But those patients typically notice the changes right away and seeing improvement in many areas.
 With LENS neurofeedback, sometimes less is more.
 Fewer points result in bigger changes.

 With a completed map, I start to analyze it.
 I won’t go into all the details of the maps here, but we can explore some of the concepts related to maps and neurofeedback therapy.